 · Condemnation- Condemnation is the taking of private property by the government, for public use with compensation going to the owner under eminent domain.

 · Necessity- Necessity happens when a grantor conveys a part of his land that is surrounded by his remaining property, leaving the grantees parcel of property landlocked, making it use by necessity creating an implied grant.

 · Dedication- This is when an owner transfers complete ownership of the streets to a community as a gift.

 The creation, interpretation, and implication of easements can be complex and confusing.
-We represent commercial real estate and residential real estate.
-Hire Stone & Sallus litigators to resolve easement disputes in Los Angeles.
+We represent both commercial real estate and residential real estate clients, including areas such as construction law, partition actions, quiet title, adverse possession, real estate transactions, etc. Hire Stone & Sallus litigators to resolve easement disputes in Los Angeles.